ZYSF/Smalltalk-Archive/README.md

 ## Fixes & Updates From Original

-Inline syntax has been fixed (modern compilers take issue with functions which are marked `inline` but not marked `static`).
+Inline function syntax has been fixed (modern compilers take issue with functions which are marked `inline` but not marked `static`).

-Support for underscores in names has been added with an optional ctype hack.
+Support for underscores in class/method names has been added with an optional ctype hack.
+The higher-level compiler (in BaseLibrary.smalltalk) now allows underscores by default.

+Basic support for embedding PDST in an application has also been added (the `L2_SMALLTALK_EMBEDDED` flag will rename the `main` function to `L2_SMALLTALK_MAIN`, so it can be invoked from an external main function).
+Replacement ctype functions have also been added as preprocessor macros, and these are also enabled by the `L2_SMALLTALK_EMBEDDED` flag (although you might want to remove these if you're using a stable libc - the system this was embedded in only has a partial libc, so this was just a hack).

 ## Missing Parts